jfmdev/SimpleREST/readme.md

 This project is a sample application for showing how to implement a simple REST API using _Python_ and _Flask_.

+> This project is also implemented using [Python & CherryPy](https://github.com/jfmdev/SimpleREST/tree/cherrypy) and using [JavaScript & Express](https://github.com/jfmdev/SimpleREST/tree/express).

 ## Requirements

 The software was developed using **Python** and **Flask**, so you need: